lloydkevin/hugo-wd/content/post/2005-12-12-ajax-client-engine-ace-problems.md

   * Common callbacks.
   * Exception handling.

 There are some things I just love about this client.
 The tracing service: When this is enabled, a text area element in a new window (or in the same window if specified) is opened up and a debug is written.
 Basically, it tells you everything the AJAX client is doing.
-You can just insert the &#8220;trace&#8221; function call at various places where you need to debug information like when a request it made, when the AJAX states change, when a call is completed, etc. I must say, it is a very effective tool, one I should have come up with myself.
+You can just insert the "trace" function call at various places where you need to debug information like when a request it made, when the AJAX states change, when a call is completed, etc. I must say, it is a very effective tool, one I should have come up with myself.

 The polling service is a nice one.
 He has a built in cancel event when polling is done.